rhysd/gocaml/README.md

 ```

 `println_int` is a function defined in runtime.
 So you don't need to care about it.
+The `+ 0` is necessary to tell a compiler that the type of returned value of `plus100` is `int`.
+A compiler can know the type
+via type inference.

 Finally comile the GoCaml code and the object file together with `gocaml` compiler.
 You need to link `.o` file after compiling
 GoCaml code by passing the object file to `-ldflags`.
 ```
 $ gocaml -ldflags plus100.o test.ml
 ```